 A Road to Efficiency through Communication and Commitment

-We experimentally examine the efficacy of a novel pre-play institution introduced by Calcagno et al. (2014) in a well-known coordination game—the minimum-effort game—in which coordination failures are a robust and persistent phenomenon.
-This new institution allows agents to communicate while incrementally committing to their words, leading to a sharp theoretical prediction: the efficient outcome is uniquely selected in the extended coordination game.
-Commitment-enhanced communication significantly increases subjects’ payoffs, and achieves efficiency levels considerably higher than non-binding communication.
-We document that commitment alters communication, and that subjects behave in a forward-thinking and myopically suboptimal manner at the beginning of their interaction and then myopically best respond as the deadline looms.
+We experimentally examine the efficacy of a novel pre-play institution introduced by Calcagno et al. (2014) in a well-known coordination game---the minimum-effort game---in which coordination failures are robust and persistent.
+This new institution allows agents to communicate while incrementally committing to their words, leading to a distinct theoretical prediction: the efficient outcome is uniquely selected in the extended coordination game.
+Commitment-enhanced communication significantly increases subjects' payoffs and achieves efficiency levels higher than non-binding communication.
+We identify the key ingredients of the institution that are central to achieving such gains.

 JEL Classification: C73, C92, P41